What are the best ways to get rid of the smell of cannabis?

 A household staple for many Americans living with gassy pets and gassier spouses or roommates, Febreeze is a trigger-action odor eliminator.
 This is not the end-all, be-all of cannabis smell reduction, but for a fresh scent in a pinch, it’s a solid option.

-The toilet bowl approach: Matches with the bathroom fan on
+The bathroom approach: Matches with the bathroom fan on

 One of the sneakier moves to avoid weed smell on the list, the toilet bowl is an act of desperation at its core.
 You can’t go outside but you can’t consume inside; it’s a risky move no matter how you slice it.
 But if you must, bring along stick matches (preferably) and flip the switch on the fan.
 The combusting sulfur and wood smoke of the stick matches should cover a hit or two and the fan should take care of the rest.